magm3333/node-prd/README.md

   - type: the data type of parameter.
 Possible values are: Integer, Long, Double, Float, Date and String for now.
     Numeric values are not quoted and decimal separator must be a point, not an comma, Date value must be unix      timestamp format

+### The configuration to process report:
+- Can be changed by calling setConfig(otherConfig)
+- Or obtained with the method getConfig()

 ### Configuration environment
 - prdHomePath (optional): is the path to Pentaho Report Designer Home.
 If not specified, module try to use the environment variable named PRD_HOME.
 One of two (the parameter or the environment variable) must be set